Rapidan Camp || Shenandoah National Park

 The sign is correct and my map was outdated.

-In 1948 the Boy Scouts of America were granted a 20-year lease on the Rapidan Camp to use it as a summer camp.
-The Boy Scouts renamed the camp "Hoover Camp".
-The resources I used to plan this hike at the last minute were the PATC Circuit hikes in Shenandoah National Park 13th edition 1990 guidebook and PATC map #10 17th edition 1995.
-In 2004 after the National Park Service restored the grounds of the camp.
-The Park Service officially changed its name back to Rapidan Camp.
+In 1948, the Boy Scouts of America were granted a 20-year lease on Rapidan Camp to use as a summer camp, and they renamed it "Hoover Camp."
+The resources I used to plan my hike were the 13th edition (1990) of the PATC Circuit Hikes in Shenandoah National Park guidebook and the 17th edition (1995) of PATC Map #10.
+Fast forward to 2004, after the National Park Service restored the campgrounds, they officially changed the name back to Rapidan Camp.

 Hoover Camp Shenandoah National Park